jmbucknall/EZDSL/ezdsl.md

   READ ONLY.
 True if the container was created as a data owner, False otherwise.
 It is not possible to change this property after the container has been created.
-Data owners will destroy data objects at certain times, e.g., during Empty.
+Data owners will destroy data objects at certain times, e.g., during `Empty`.

 ### Declaration
     property IsSorted : boolean
 #### Description
   Returns true if the container is sorted, false otherwise.

-  Setting the IsSorted property may be ignored depending on the container.
-Certain containers in EZDSL are always non-sorted and so setting IsSorted to true will be ignored.
-Other containers in EZDSL are always sorted and so setting IsSorted to false will be ignored.
+  Setting the `IsSorted` property may be ignored depending on the container.
+Certain containers in EZDSL are always non-sorted and so setting `IsSorted` to true will be ignored.
+Other containers in EZDSL are always sorted and so setting `IsSorted` to false will be ignored.
-  If the container's 'sortedness' attribute can be changed, then setting it to true will cause the data objects in the container to be reordered according to the Compare function.
+  If the container's 'sortedness' attribute can be changed, then setting it to true will cause the data objects in the container to be reordered according to the `Compare` function.

     Container       IsSorted values
     -------------------------------